nikitavoloboev/data/sharing/sharing.md

 ## [Curated Images on Imgur](https://nikivii.imgur.com)
 I also curate many [Imgur albums](https://nikivii.imgur.com) of various things.

+## Ideas
+My time is limited and I can't often do everything I wish.
+But I have many ideas so I put all of them in the open [here](https://trello.com/b/alB1ryRP).
+I hope to build [Crafting Ideas](https://github.com/nikitavoloboev/crafting-ideas) soon and will keep them there after.

 ## [Knowledge in this wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/)
 I share everything I know in form of this wiki here.
 Can be easily queried with the search in top left corner and with [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.